| Alkazar Stadium |

 Despite

-the latest works, Alkazar Stadium is too small for the needs of its
+these works, Alkazar Stadium was too small for the needs of its very

 |